yolomeus/pytorch-template/README.md

 python train.py -m model.beeg_factor=1,5,10
 ```

+Hydra will store any logs (including the configuration used) in a dedicated log directory.
+You can change the directory
+pattern at the bottom of `conf/config.yaml`.
+This is also where e.g. tensorboard logs will end up.

 ### Summary

 This is basically all you need to know to make full use of this template.
 Each config group and its subgroups are